edermi/skweez/README.md

 ### Build from source

-Assuming you have Go 1.16+ installed and working, just clone the repo and do a `go build` or use `go get github.com/edermi/skweez`.
+Assuming you have Go 1.18+ (probably works on older versions too) installed and working, just clone the repo and do a `go build` or use `go get github.com/edermi/skweez`.

 ## Usage